Preparing graduates to provide health care for sports, work, and life

 You’ll be ready to practice on day one

 Ohio State is known for preparing graduates for the career demands of the real world.
-In addition to practical skills developed when working with patients, our students learn administrative management of medical records, budgets and facilities and how to work with other care providers such as doctors and physical therapists.
+In addition to practical skills developed when working with patients, our students learn leadership, administrative management of medical records, budgets and facilities and how to work with other care providers such as physicians and physical therapists.